Awards for Valour (Protection) Bill

 Government Spending

 The bill is not expected to have a significant impact on government spending.
-The primary cost will likely be associated with enforcement and prosecution of offences, which is unlikely to be substantial.
+The costs associated with the bill will likely relate to the administration of its enforcement rather than any major budgetary changes.

 Groups Affected